ElektraInitiative/libelektra/doc/help/elektra-highlevel-gen.md

 The main difference between allocating and non-allocating structs, is how their getter function works.

 Allocating structs use a getter similar to the one primitive types, strings and enums use.
-It returns a pointer to a newly allocated struct, which has to be free using the generated `ELEKTRA_STRUCT_FREE` function.
+It returns a pointer to a newly allocated struct, which has to be freed using the generated `ELEKTRA_STRUCT_FREE` function.

 Non-allocating structs meanwhile use a different kind of getter declared via `ELEKTRA_GET_OUT_PTR_SIGNATURE` instead of `ELEKTRA_GET_SIGNATURE`.
 This version doesn't return a pointer, instead it takes a pointer to an existing struct and only sets its fields.